mebjas/CSRF-Protector-PHP/readme.md

 More information @[OWASP wiki](https://www.owasp.org/index.php/CSRFProtector_Project)
 ====================

+##Note
+This version (`master`) requires the clients to have Javascript enabled.
+However if your application can work without javascript & you require a nojs version of this library, check our [nojs version](ps://github.com/mebjas/CSRF-Protector-PHP/blob/nojs-support)

 ##Join Discussions on mailing list
 [link to mailing list](https://lists.owasp.org/mailman/listinfo/owasp-csrfprotector)

 for any other queries contact me at: **minhaz@owasp.org**